Why the DFID-FCO Merger Will Make Aid’s Most Transformative Work Impossible and the Battles Ahead

 Some may argue that messier, potentially radical yet politically sensitive programmes were already being side-lined by the push to demonstrate value for money and measurable results.
 But the bigger danger is surely how the ‘national interest’ will be defined in the coming years.
 On one side, there are the proponents of the idea that ‘charity begins at home’, the ‘aid for trade’ brigade, and those enthralled to an image of a ‘swashbuckling’ post Brexit Britain.
 On the other, there used to be the DFID, its partners, and supporters.

-Perhaps it is to these partners and supports we should now turn.
+Perhaps it is to these partners and supporters we should now turn.
 Indeed, the fight-back against current trends must begin in civil society, with those that have first-hand experience of the nuanced, yet transformative work DFID supports in the most challenging of contexts leading from the front.
 As DFID’s detractors have already grasped, the first battle will be over our shared identity.
 I just hope that the merger does not do too much damage whilst it rages.

 Tom Kirk is GP's Online Editor, and a researcher and consultant based at the London School of Economics and Political Science.
 Interests include the provision of security and justice in conflict affected regions, social accountability, civil society, activism, governance and public authority.
 Lived and worked in Afghanistan, Pakistan, India, Timor-Leste, the DRC, South Sudan and Kenya.